thk123/se4be-website/index.md

 ### Seminar A: Source Control

-Source control is a tool that facilitates collaboration between multiple developers working on the same code, as well as ensuring reproducible results.
+Source control is essential tool for any project with multiple developers.
+This seminar will teach you how to use it to improve collaboration.

 **Source control is indispensable for working with other developers on code.**